ShorelineCrypto/cheetahcoin/doc/Chromebook/x64/README.md

 By default, Linux (Beta) or Crostini runs a container for Debian 10.
 Below has been tested to be working in both Debian 11 and Debian 10.
 Because the latest v2.1.0 is static linked wallet file, you can simply download x86_64 linux-gnu version wallet binary and run in either GUI (QT) or command line CLI wallet.

-After successfully downloading NENG wallet file at your current folder.
+After successfully downloading CHTA wallet file at your current folder.
 You can move these files to whatever best location inside your "Linux files" folder by using either linux command line or Chromebook GUI drag and drop.

 ## Crostini Ubuntu 20.04 Alternative